A Practical Guide for Single Domain Antibody Production

 After the plasmid construction sequence is confirmed, electroporate yeast such as GS115 or X33 strain with linearized plasmid.
 Choose several single colonies for methanol-induced expression. purify nanobodies from medium supernatant.

 The advantage of E. coli expression is that it can be used for quick expression, but the disadvantage is that some nanobodies can form inclusion bodies, and the intracellular reducing environment is not conducive to the formation of disulfide bonds in nanobodies.
-The advantage of Pichia expression system is that the expressed nanobody can be secreted outside of the yeast cell.
-The purity of the nanobody in the medium supernatant is relatively high to make the purification easier, and the extracellular oxidative environment is conducive to the formation of disulfide bond in the nanobodies, which is crucial to the stability of nanobodies.
+The advantage of Pichia expression system is that the expressed VHH can be secreted outside of the yeast cell.
+The purity of the VHH in the medium supernatant is relatively high to make the purification easier, and the extracellular oxidative environment is conducive to the formation of disulfide bond in the nanobodies, which is crucial to the stability of nanobodies.

 Affinity assay: